“The lecturers brought everything along with them that students might need when it comes to a specialised industry.”

 You have the opportunity to study abroad in one of our partner universities for a semester on this course

-As a graduate you’ll have a wide range of options in the industry available to you, including port management, port agency, ship management, terminal operations and ship operations.
+As a graduate you will have a wide range of options in the industry available to you including within logistics, port management, port agency, ship management, terminal operations, and ship operations.

 Hear from Solent alumni about where their careers have taken them and how studying at Solent prepared them for their future.